 5 October 2012.

 I’m on board Sydney Ferries on a day trip to the eastern suburbs of Sydney.
 Our ferry departs Circular Quay, and makes the requisite sail-by the Opera House on our way to Watsons Bay.
 We come across a grand ship memorial with the harbour’s mouth to the Pacific in sight.
-In the city’s north shore municipality of Mosman, the HMAS Sydney I Memorial Mast stands tall at Bradleys Head1 with a small lighthouse at the end, presumably warning boats to stay well back of shallow rocks in the vicinity.
+In the city’s north shore municipality of Mosman, the HMAS Sydney I Memorial Mast stands tall at Bradleys Head1 with a small light tower (1905) at the end, presumably warning boats to stay well back of shallow rocks in the vicinity.
 In the background are Hornby Lighthouse on South Head at left-centre, and the steep cliffs at North Head where land drops into the Pacific.